2lian/asyncio-for-robotics/using_with_ros.md

 ## Publisher node

-Making publisher with `afor` is extremely similar to ros2 on purpose.
-This section is more about explaining how to interact with ROS 2 by using the `afor` session.
+`afor` does not provide a publisher because you can directly use a ROS 2 publisher.
+This section explains the concept of *session* and how to (safely) interact with ROS 2 nodes.

-You can follow the ros tutorial and just replace this section with `afor` style code: [Writing a simple publisher and subscriber --- 2 Write the publisher node](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-publisher-node)
+You can follow the ros tutorial, this section will rewrite only the publisher code using `afor` coding style: [Writing a simple publisher and subscriber --- 2 Write the publisher node](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-publisher-node)

-### ROS tutorial code
+### ROS original tutorial code

 ```python
 import rclpy